adegard/TagIE.ahk/README.md

 # TagIE.ahk

 ***************
-FEATURES:
+FEATURES:</br>
--Simplify your IE automation Scripts with simple readable functions with TagIE.ahk :D -TagIE auto-waits for a webpage element to appear and interacts with it as soon as it appears -Element identifier can be id, tagname, classname, or Selector (use Chrome Inspector for that)
+-Simplify your IE automation Scripts with simple readable functions with TagIE.ahk :D </br>
+-TagIE auto-waits for a webpage element to appear and interacts with it as soon as it appears</br>
+-Element identifier can be id, tagname, classname, or Selector (use Chrome Inspector for that)</br>

 ******************
 LIST OF FUNCTIONS: